 Parents will be informed if inappropriate behaviour continues or is of a serious nature.
-We will implement a process of mediation and conflict resolution where deemed necessary.
-There will be definite consequences for inappropriate class behaviour and playground.
+We will implement a process of mediation and conflict resolution, where deemed necessary.
+There will be definite consequences for inappropriate class and playground behaviour.

 A more detailed Student Behaviour Support Plan is available on our school website.